FauzanNR/marathon-envs/docs/marathon-environments-training.md

-# Training
+# Training the marathon environments

-This page covers how to train using the ML-Agents toolkit

-### Requirements

-* Download the correct version of MarathonEnvs for your platform and put it in the `envs\` folder

 ### Note for MacOS & Linux